KacieAhmed/Alchemy-TakeHome/README.md

 When learning blockchain development, you may have noticed that transactions made on the Ethereum netowrk cost a fee.
 These fees are called *gas fees*, and they are a fundamental concept in web3 development.

-The purpose of transaction fees on the Ethereum network are to enable security and decentralization.
+The purpose of transaction fees on the Ethereum network is to enable security and decentralization.
 Without transaction fees,

 **The London Upgrade**